top of page

 IMG_20220603_154749_Bokeh.jpg

-Her music is spacious, immersive and environmental: frequently informed by sounds and landscapes from the natural world, as well as ideas around breath, ritual, and circularity.
+Her music is spacious, immersive, and environmental: informed by sounds and landscapes from the natural world, as well as ideas around breath, ritual, and circularity.
 She has a particular affinity to writing for voice and working with text, and is interested in collaborative, interdisciplinary ways of making art; centering the performer in her creative process.
 Storytelling sits at the heart of her practice, which has more recently been rooted in global politics.
-With her collaborator Nazli Tabatabai-Khatambakhsh, Emily explores themes and narratives such as displacement and diaspora, trauma and recovery, biodiversity, queer dramaturgy, multilingualism, and hybrid cultural sensibilities.
+With her collaborator Nazli Tabatabai-Khatambakhsh, Emily explores themes such as displacement and diaspora, trauma and recovery, biodiversity, queer dramaturgy, multilingualism, and hybrid cultural sensibilities.

 Emily completed her MA in Opera Making and Writing with Distinction at the Guildhall School of Music and Drama, receiving generous support from the Thompson Educational Trust.
 Prior to this, she graduated from Cambridge University with an MPhil in Composition, and from Oxford University with a BA (Hons) in Music.
 Emily is a previous winner of the Royal Opera House Fanfare Competition; her fanfare was recorded under the baton of Antonio Pappano, and played as a warning gong at the Royal Opera House for a year.